rossharper/Hexrot/README.md

 TODO:

 - continue list abstraction (CollectionView) refactor to RecyclerView
+- refactor collectiondataadapter stuff to have some sort of builder?
 - UNIT TEST MORE OF THIS!
 - use pull down swipe refresh list